 With this in mind, it makes total sense that some women hate being pregnant.
 It’s a natural experience, but at the same time, for most people it’s not.
 Absolutely, some women have five, ten children, and many stop at one.
 Being pregnant isn’t like catching a cold, or having a hangover.
 It’s not a common experience in people’s lives.

 What you can do about it

-It’s easier said than done, but if you feel guilty for not enjoying pregnancy like you expected you would, don’t feel alone.
+It’s easier said than done, but if you feel guilty for being pregnant and miserable, don’t feel alone.
 Speak honestly to friends and family – you’ll probably find someone who felt the same way.

 Take time for yourself.
 If it’s your first baby, you’re about to change your whole life.
 If it’s not your first, even more reason for you to need time for yourself!
 Book yourself a spa day.
 Go and get your hair done.
 If you have no major health concerns, drink that fancy coffee you’re craving – a one off probably isn’t going to hurt.
 If you’re not happy and healthy, baby isn’t!